Application extension: pitch in Startup Battlefield at Disrupt Berlin – TechCrunch

 The Startup Battlefield takes place at Disrupt Berlin 2019 on 11-12 December.
 Don’t be so busy that you miss this extended opportunity to shine a bright spotlight on your startup.
 Apply to Startup Battlefield before 11:00 p.m.
 PT on October 4.
 Come and show the world what you can do!

 Need passes to Disrupt Berlin?
-Buy them here, get the super early-bird price and save up to €600.
+Buy them here; get the super early-bird price and save up to €600.

 Is your company interested in sponsoring or exhibiting at Disrupt Berlin 2019?
 Contact our sponsorship sales team by filling out this form.